kitzeslab/audiomoth-performance/README.md

 three housings tested (Ziplock bag, vacuum seal bag, laser-cut case), the vacuum sealer bag (sealed but not vacuumed) caused the least reduction of signal, while the hard-sided laser cut case caused a significant reduction of low-frequency content.
-We suspect that the loss of low-frequency content may occur with other hard cases as well.
+It's possible that the loss of low-frequency content may occur with other hard cases as well.

 ![image](/pngs/X1_fr_each_case.png)